Outreach and Assistance for Socially Disadvantaged and Veteran Farmers and Ranchers Program

 Meetings and conferences generally are allowable; travel is conditionally allowable in accordance with your approved statement of work.
 Recipients must ensure that there is no "double-dipping” or duplication of efforts with grant funds.

 Participants are generally not charged to attend training.
-However, if charges are imposed, fees collected from participants are considered program income and must be deducted from the cost of training and must be included in your statement of work and reported on your quarterly Federal Financial Reports (SF-425).
+However, if charges are imposed, fees collected from participants are considered program income and must be deducted from the cost of training and must be included in your statement of work and reported on your semi-annual Federal Financial Reports (SF-425).

 Q. In budgeting for the proposal, is the leasing and/or purchase of vehicles allowed?